Summary of NAR State & Local Issues Policies

 Private Transfer Fees

-NAR encourages the enactment of laws which would prohibit the use of deed restrictions for the purpose of imposing private transfer fees.
+NAR encourages the enactment of statutes, ordinances, or regulations which would prohibit the use of deed restrictions for the purpose of imposing private transfer fees.

 Governments shall not arbitrarily infringe on the basic right of the individual to acquire, possess and freely transfer real property, and shall protect private property rights as referred to in the 5th and 14th Amendments of the United States Constitution.